 Our Skills Strategy and Action Plan outlines how partners will work together to close our skills gap and meet industry needs.
 This includes a new Skills Board.
-Led by industry, it sees schools, colleges, The Careers Hub, the community, corporate parenting and the DWP come together.
+Led by industry, it sees schools, colleges, The Careers Hub, the community, corporate parenting and the Department of Work and Pensions come together.